Home » FfL Articles » Food & Nutrition » Meal Planning & Prep » How to Have A Stress-Free Real Food Thanksgiving (With All the Fixings)

 With many of us hosting overnight guests this holiday season, it’s nice to have something that can easily be prepped the night before and baked in the morning for breakfast.

-Sometimes we imagine the holidays are supposed to come together like a Hallmark movie and that’s just not realistic.
-The biggest piece of advice we can give during the holidays is to take a minute to breathe, remember what’s important and reassure yourself that everything doesn’t have to be perfect.
+Sometimes, we imagine the holidays are supposed to unfold like a Hallmark movie, but let’s be real—girllllll, that’s not how it goes!
+The biggest piece of advice we can offer is to take a deep breath, focus on what truly matters, and remind yourself that it’s okay if everything isn’t picture-perfect.

-Try to keep things relatively simple and plan ahead so there’s not much left to tackle on Thanksgiving day.
-Welcome your guests to bring their favorite side dishes for a little friendly flare and ask for help whenever you can use it.
+Keep it simple and plan ahead so you’re not scrambling on Thanksgiving day.
+Invite your guests to bring their favorite side dishes for some fun flair, and don’t hesitate to ask for help whenever you need it!

-Embrace all the little imperfections, make memories, relax and, most importantly, enjoy yourself!
+Embrace those little imperfections, create memories, kick back, and most importantly, enjoy yourself! 🎉

 Cheers to a healthy lifestyle and living FULLforLife!